AusClimateService/rba/README.md

 - *Forest Fire Danger Index (FFDI)*:
   A numeric indicator of the potential danger of a forest fire, based on the weather conditions only
-  (i.e. temperature, rainfall deficit, humidity and wind speed).
+  (temperature, rainfall deficit, humidity and wind speed).
   We calculate the maximum daily FFDI value for the year (FFDIx) and the number of days per year above the 99th percentile (FFDIgt99p) of the reference period (1950-2014).